Neikezhakuo Kengurüse: Early life

 Kengurüse was born at Nerhema village in Kohima District, Nagaland, India.
 His father was Neisielie Kengurüse.
 He had two brothers named Ngseue Kengurüse and Atoulie Kengurüse.
 He did his schooling at St. Xavier School in Jalukie and graduated from Kohima Science College.

 He worked as a teacher at the Government High School in Kohima from 1994 to 1997.

 Military career

 Kengurüse passed the Combined Defence Services Examination in 1996 and joined the Indian Military Academy, Dehradun in Jun 1997 to fulfill his dream of serving the Indian army.

 Kengurüse was commissioned into the Army Service Corps of the Indian Army on 12 December 1998, and was in the midst of his field attachment with the 2nd Rajputana Rifles battalion.

 He was fondly nicknamed Neibu by his family and friends.
-Some soldiers under his command called him Nimbu Sahib (Lemon Sir).
+Some soldiers under his command called him Nimbu Sahib.
 A memorial was constructed at Pheza Village in his memory.